 Can I Refuse Treatment During a 72-Hour Hold?

 During a 72-hour hold, you may be required to receive treatment for your mental health condition.
 However, you still have the right to informed consent and can refuse certain treatments or medications if you feel uncomfortable with them.
-Communicating with your treatment team and advocating for your needs and preferences is important.

 How Can I Manage the Financial Cost of a 72-Hour Hold?